mobify/ui-kit/README.md

     - `[product]` - all symbols that are specific to products, or product options.
     - `[templates]` - sub-templates saved as symbols for convenience.
     - `[type]` - basic type elements as symbols to preserve the spacing system.
-- `--modifier` - Modifiers relfect our CSS naming convention for different versions of a component, such as `--horizontal` for a horizontal layout or `--small` for a smaller size.
+- `--modifier` - Modifiers reflect our CSS naming convention for different versions of a component, such as `--horizontal` for a horizontal layout or `--small` for a smaller size.
 - `:state` - Different symbols that reflect its different states.
 Meant to reflect the states used in CSS, like `:disabled` or `:focus`.
 - `~variant` - variant is a little different than a modifier, as it wouldn't be represented in the CSS.
 It's more about an option that you would choose over another.
 Example: `~right` or `~left` aligned options.